Transportation in Washington, D.C.: Air

 Washington, D.C., is served by three major airports: two are located in suburban Virginia and one in Maryland.

 Ronald Reagan Washington National Airport (IATA: DCA, ICAO: KDCA) is the closest—located in Arlington County, Virginia, just across the Potomac River from Hains Point, and accessible via Washington Metro.
-The airport is conveniently located near the downtown area; however, it has somewhat restricted flights to airports within the United States because of noise and security concerns.
+The airport is a hub for American Airlines and is conveniently located near the downtown area; however, it has somewhat restricted flights to airports within the United States because of noise and security concerns.

 Most major international flights arrive and depart from Washington Dulles International Airport (IATA: IAD, ICAO: KIAD), located 26.3 mi west of the city in Fairfax and Loudoun counties in Virginia.
 Dulles is the second busiest international gateway on the Eastern Seaboard.
 It is the Washington region's second busiest airport in terms of passengers served.
-Dulles offers service from several low-cost carriers, including JetBlue.
-However, the low-cost selection decreased greatly when Independence Air (which was headquartered at Dulles) folded in January 2006.
+Dulles is a hub for United Airlines and offers service from several low-cost carriers, the low-cost selection decreased greatly when Independence Air (which was headquartered at Dulles) folded in January 2006.

 Baltimore-Washington International Thurgood Marshall Airport (IATA: BWI, ICAO: KBWI), is located 31.7 mi northeast of the city in Anne Arundel County, Maryland, south of Baltimore and is the busiest airport in the Baltimore-Washington Metropolitan Area.
 BWI is notable for its variety of low-cost carriers, such as Southwest Airlines, and its few international flights, on carriers such as Air Canada and British Airways.

 Reagan National Airport and Dulles International Airport are operated by the Metropolitan Washington Airports Authority.

 General aviation is additionally available at several smaller airfields, including Montgomery County Airpark (Gaithersburg, Maryland), College Park Airport (College Park, Maryland), Potomac Airfield (Friendly CDP of Prince George's County, Maryland), and Manassas Regional Airport (Manassas, Virginia).

 Since 2003, the general aviation airports closest to Washington, D.C., have had their access strictly limited by the implementation of the Air Defense Identification Zone (ADIZ).
 The city itself has very severe flight restrictions, and all flights entering the air space around the city must receive special air traffic approval before doing so.